 Red Raspberry Leaf Tea

-While there is little research to say this induces labor (although many women rave!) red raspberry leaf tea has amazing antioxidants that help tone + strengthen the uterus.
+While there is little research to say this induces labor (although many women rave!) red raspberry leaf tea has amazing antioxidants that help tone and strengthen the uterus.
 A small study did find that drinking this tea may help reduce the risk of interventions such as cesareans, forceps, or vacuums during labor, though.

-So, tone-up that uterus, mama!
+So, tone up that uterus, mama!

 I LOVE acupuncture for all things hormone balance and fertility.
 So naturally, I have been going throughout this entire pregnancy.
-But, now that I am passed 38 weeks, my girl Heidi at Pinned Acupuncture has been hooking me up with all the best meridian points to stimulate chi, labor, + get baby moving.
+But, now that I am passed 38 weeks, my girl Heidi at Pinned Acupuncture has been hooking me up with all the best meridian points to stimulate chi, induce labor, and get baby moving.